 In the theory section you will find a small start of the theory behind WHAT IF options.
 Please do not expect too much yet.
 It is a lot of work, and comes with little glory...

 WHAT IF is meant to run on LINUX systems.
-An old SGI version is available, but on SGIs we only support the X11 based graphics.
-Probably, WHAT IF will run on a whole series of other computers, but we have no means to be sure about the performance (if any) on SUN, IBM, HP, etc. It ran on all those machines in the past, but that is all we can say now...
+WHAT IF will run on a whole series of other computers, but we have no means to be sure about the performance (if any) on SUN, IBM, HP, etc. It ran on all those machines in the past, but that is all we can say now...
 Full-screen stereo is only supported on Linux machines, while side-by-side stereo is supported on all machines.
 I.e. if you manage to compile WHAT IF on SUN, HP, etc., then side-by-side stereo will also work on it.
-The WHAT IF version for Windows will probably run OK on most Windows systems, independent of the hardware.
-All WHAT IF options have been implemented in the Windows version, except the pull-down menus (that will also be removed from the Linux version before the release of WHAT IF 7.0).
+If you need WHAT IF on a Windows machine, well then you buy YASARA for Windows, and if you ask for it, you get the Twiset (that contains about 95% of all WHAT IF options) at no extra costs.